 How Long Can I Stay in Europe?

 As an American, your length of stay in Europe depends on which countries you plan to visit.
-If you’re traveling to one or more of the 27 countries in the Schengen area, which includes France and most of mainland Europe, then you can stay 90 days out of 180.
+If you’re traveling to one or more of the 29 countries in the Schengen Area, which includes most of mainland Europe, then you can stay 90 days out of 180.
 This is known as the 90/180 rule or the Schengen Visa, even though no actual visa is required for Americans.

 Don’t overstay the Schengen Visa